AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Distinct

 The `distinct` function is used to remove duplicate values from an array or list.
+This function returns an array.

 **Format**